-We are in a race between education and catastrophe.
+We are in a race between education and catastrophe at Towson University.

 The words in Janet Jackson’s landmark album “Rhythm Nation 1814,” released nearly 32 years ago, have more relevance today than anyone would have thought possible.

-Last weekend, the shooting on Towson University’s campus demonstrated an imminent danger of wokeness in academia – the possible loss of life.
+The shooting on the Towson University campus demonstrated an imminent danger of wokeness in academia – the possible loss of life.

 Three adults, including one female Towson University student, were shot in the early morning hours on Saturday, Sept.
 4, during an unsanctioned and unorganized campus gathering at Freedom Square that drew about 400 people.